Indrikoterio/suiron/README.md

 Please refer to [variable.go](suiron/variable.go).

 The [anonymous](suiron/anonymous.go) variable must also begin with a dollar sign: $\_ .
 A simple underscore '\_' is treated as an atom.
-Below is an example a rule which contains an anonymous variable:
+Below is an example of a rule which contains an anonymous variable:

 ```
 voter($P) :- $P = person($_, $Age), $Age >= 18.